fbgallet/roam-extension-live-ai-assistant/README.md

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
 Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
 Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**

-## Support my work
+## If you want to support my work

-This extension requires a lot of work in my free time.
-If you want to encourage me to develop further and enhance it, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
+If you want to encourage me to develop further and enhance Live AI extension, you can [buy me a coffee ☕ here](https://buymeacoffee.com/fbgallet) or [sponsor me on Github](https://github.com/sponsors/fbgallet).
 Thanks in advance for your support! 🙏

 For any question or suggestion, DM me on **X/Twitter** and follow me to be informed of updates and new extensions : [@fbgallet](https://x.com/fbgallet).